uwc-eresearch/user_documentation/docs/getting_started/submitting_jobs.md

 ## Submitting a job using a batch script

-After sshing into `master01.maas.hpc1.uwc.ac.za`, you can submit a job to SLURM using a shell script.
+After sshing into `meerkat.uwc.ac.za`, you can submit a job to SLURM using a shell script.
 The script must describe the application/software you wish to run as well as the resources that you wish to allocate to the job.

 Let us assume that you are trying to run a python script, `myscript.py` with the following contents: